 The problem with many materials on the market today is that they are naturally combustible, or made of materials that are likely to melt at high temperatures.
 This includes both aluminum siding and vinyl siding, a type of plastic.

 Fiber cement siding is made differently.
-It contains a blend of cellulose fiber, Portland cement, sand and silica.
-Silica is a naturally occuring material, which has been studied extensively for its flame retardant properties.
-Combined with Portland cement and sand, the silica in fiber cement siding helps make the product exceptionally durable and low maintenance as well as flame resistant.
+It contains cement, wood fiber and other additives which help make the product exceptionally durable and low maintenance as well as flame resistant.

 Fire cement siding is also available in a wide range of sizes, styles, and decorative elements.
 This means that it is possible to clad the entirety of your exterior in durable, flame resistant fiber cement.
 This includes fascia, soffits, and trim, and all are available in a wide range of colors that won’t peel, fade, or chip regardless of climate.